What is it, and what's our training?

 A naturopathic physician (ND) is a holistically-focused physician who has undergone at least four years of basic medical training including standard basic sciences and clinical rotations, often followed by one to two year residency program.
 All NDs are required to pass multiple rigorous national licensing exams (NPLEX I, II and practical exam) in order to be licensed and currently, there are only a few accredited institutions providing ND credentials including my own school, Bastyr University in Kenmore, Washington.
 For a comprehensive list of currently accredited instutitions, please go to https://cnme.org/accredited-programs/

 In general, our training focuses on addressing the underlying causes of disease using the least forceful intervention necessary to treat our patients.
-Our clinical coursework includes training in Cardiology, Neurology, Radiology, Obstetrics, Gynecology, Immunology, Dermatology, and Pediatrics among other disciplines.
-In our medical programs we are trained as primary care physicians to use a variety of tools including standard medical diagnoses and physical exams, diagnostic testing including lab work and imaging, manual therapy including spinal manipulation, diet and nutrition, herbal medicine and supplementation, and, when necessary, prescription medication and minor surgical procedures.
+Our clinical coursework includes training in Cardiology, Neurology, Gastroenterology, Radiology, Obstetrics, Gynecology, Immunology, Dermatology, and Pediatrics among other standard clinical disciplines.
+In our medical programs we are trained as primary care physicians to use a variety of tools including standard medical diagnostics and physical exams, diagnostic testing including standard and specialized lab work and imaging, manual therapy including spinal manipulation, diet and nutrition, herbal medicine and supplementation, and, when necessary, prescription medication and minor surgical procedures.